w3c/opentrack-cg/spec/model/overview.md

 ### Bests

-The concept of 'best' refers to athlete's personal achievements, without setting official records with the (Performance)[#Performances].
+The concept of 'best' refers to athlete's personal achievements, without setting official records with the [Performances](#performances).

 | Code | Best Type |
 | ---- | ----------- |